Traveling with Natural Hair

 Style Suggestions:

 With your Center’s help, search for a local African immigrant community.
-If you can find one, someone will be able to help you or point you in the right direction for your hair care needs.
-You can also search out local American military bases to find stylists and beauty supply stores.
+There, someone will point you in the right direction for your hair care needs.

 If you are planning on traveling outside of your host city, research your destination—they may have salons, shops, or products that are more readily accessible.